Love Houston, TX?Book a flight

 When WestJet flies to this destination:

-Year after year, Houston proves that yes, everything really is bigger in Texas.
-Houston is the largest city in Texas and fourth-largest in the U.S. With a population of more than two million, Houston is not only home to many Fortune 500 companies but is the industrial base for energy, manufacturing and aeronautics manufacturers from around the world.
+Houston is living proof that everything really is bigger in Texas.
+Houston is the largest city in Texas and fourth-largest in the U.S. With a population of more than two million, Houston is not only home to many Fortune 500 companies but is also an industrial base for energy, manufacturing and aeronautics manufacturers from around the world.

 As the line Tom Hanks made famous in the film Apollo 13 goes, “Houston we’ve got a problem” – Houston is still home to Johnson Space Center where NASA’s Mission Control Center is located.
 There’s also the Lyndon B. Johnson Space Center which celebrates the inner astronaut in all of us.
 Interactive exhibits include moon rocks, a shuttle simulator, and presentations about the history of NASA's manned space flight program – a perfect attraction for those who have always dreamed of reaching for the stars.